Perfect Prime Rib Roast Recipe - How To Cook Prime Rib Roast:

 Place roasting pan over two (2) burners on stove over medium heat

-all the dark drippings and any crunchy bits from the sides and bottom of
+heavy spoon, scrape all the dark drippings and any crunchy bits from the sides

-drippings left in the bottom of your roasting pan)
+is in the drippings left in the bottom of your roasting

 3 tablespoons all-purpose flour